rcornell/omdb-js/README.md

       - y: (string)
         - info: The year of the item you are searching for
       - r: (string) The response type
-      - page: (number 1-100) The page number of search results you want
+      - page: (number 1-100)
+        - info: the page number of search results you want
+        - default: 1
       - callback: (string)
-        -info: A jsonp callback function name
+        - info: A jsonp callback function name
 ### Example

 ```